Judy Playfair: Swimming career

-Playfair was born in Rose Bay, New South Wales.
+Playfair was born in Rose Bay, Sydney.
 She learned to swim at the age of four, at Watson's Bay Baths, and continued to train there two to three times a day from an early age.
-From 1965 to 1969 she was the New South Wales Junior and then Senior Breaststroke champion and record holder.
+From 1965 to 1969 she was the New South Wales Junior and then senior breaststroke champion and record holder.
 She was the Australian 100m and 200m breaststroke champion from 1967 to 1969, and held both Australian and Commonwealth records.

-In 1968, and still aged fourteen she was selected to represent Australia at the 1968 Mexico City Olympics.
+In 1968, still aged 14, she was selected to represent Australia at the 1968 Mexico City Olympics.
 Playfair combined with Janet Steinbeck, Lyn McClements and Lynne Watson to register a silver medal in the 4×100-metre medley relay, trailing the Americans home by 1.7 seconds.
-She was eliminated in the semifinals and heats of the 100-metre and 200-metre backstroke events respectively.
-She was away from home and school for three months and had her 15th birthday whilst overseas.
+She was eliminated in the semi-finals and heats of the 100-metre and 200-metre backstroke events respectively.
+She was away from home and school for three months and had her 15th birthday while overseas.

 She swam at the Australian National titles with an injury and was not selected for the 1970 Commonwealth Games squad at which point she retired from competitive swimming.